SparklingLLama/pdf-summarizer/README.md

 ## ✨ Credits

-Built with 💙 by Sally
+Built with 💙 by Shaurya